trentlarson/P2P-Docs/README.md

  * transitions between screens (small)
  * documentation and/or help (medium)
  * program auto-update (medium)
+ * show an appropriate error if two apps are running... or something to avoid clashing node processes (small)
  * use repo ID numbers everywhere (instead of names)
  * fix the new-repo transition to slide whole screen (not half)
  * make a consistent styling for the whole app